ppy/osu-wiki/wiki/Community/Forum/en.md

 - [Help](/wiki/Community/Forum/Help) and [Feature Requests](/wiki/Community/Forum/Feature_Requests) forums
 - [osu!supporter](/wiki/osu!supporter) and user pages

 After the new osu! website was brought up and running, phpBB had been slowly phased out in favour of the custom forum engine used today.

-Along with the deprecation of the phpBB forum system, forum PMs were phased out.
+Along with the introduction of the custom forum engine, the forum's private message system was phased out.
+The forum's private message system was separate from the private messages sent via IRC chat, which was not fully accessible from the osu! website at the time.
+Forum private messages (which were also known as *forum PMs*) could be far longer and could be formatted with BBCode, and could be sent to one or more recipients.